-Unlike some parts of Japan, Shimane truly experiences all four seasons.
+Unlike some parts of Japan, Shimane truly experiences four seasons.

-Winter starts in December, although the real cold hits in early January, bringing with it snow, cold northerly winds, and grey winter days.
+Winter starts in December, although the real cold hits in early January, bringing snow, cold winds, and cloudy winter days.
 The first snow usually falls in mid-December and continues intermittently until early March.
-Up to a meter of snow can fall in the mountain regions, though less usually falls closer to the shore.
-Japanese homes do not have central heating, and possess minimal insulation (due to the summer heat), so winter can feel quite cold!
+Over a meter of snow can fall in the mountainous regions such as Iinan, with much less snow closer to the sea.
+Japanese homes do not have central heating and possess minimal insulation (due to the summer heat), so winter can feel quite cold!
 However, there are a variety of tricks to beat the winter blues, and Shimane boasts a variety of beautiful ski slopes.

-When spring arrives in March/April, the cherry trees come alive with bursting blossoms and beautiful colors.
+When spring arrives in mid-March, the cherry trees come alive with 桜 (sakura = cherry blossoms) and beautiful colours.
 This new life coincides with the start of the school year, and brings renewed enthusiasm to students and teachers alike.
 It’s a great time of year when everyone shakes off the winter and heads outdoors.

 How many people live in Shimane?

-Shimane has a population of 680,958 (1st May 2018) with a population density of 101.5 people per km² (about half as dense as Italy).
+Shimane has a population of 675,937 (11 June 2019) with a population density of 100.8 people per km² (about half as dense as Italy).
 In fact, by population we are the second smallest in the country.
-Compare this with the national average of 348 people per km² – or Shinjuku’s 5,868 people per km² – and you’ll get a good sense of why people refer to Shimane as rural.
+Compare this with the national average of 337 people per km²—or Shinjuku (Tokyo) at 19,043 people per km²—and you’ll see why people refer to Shimane as rural.

-Despite this, Shimane has three ‘urban centers’ spread along the coast, containing 63% (Oct 2016) of the population: Matsue, Izumo, and Hamada (by car, you’re never more than two hours away from one of them).
-Matsue and Izumo have cinemas, malls, fast food, and a small but active nightlife.
+Despite this, Shimane has three cities spread along the coast, containing over half of the population: Matsue, Izumo, and Hamada (by car, you’re never more than two hours away from one of them).
+Matsue and Izumo have cinemas, malls, fast-food restaurants, and a small but active nightlife.
 Hamada is smaller in comparison, but still boasts a wide selection of businesses and facilities.

-While nowhere is totally safe, Shimane is relatively earthquake free and has no active volcanoes.
+While nowhere is entirely safe, Shimane is relatively earthquake-free and has no active volcanoes.
 Typhoons also have a tendency to wear out before they reach Shimane.
-That said, the more mountainous areas of Shimane can see heavy snowfall, which can make for dangerous driving conditions.
+That being said, the more mountainous areas of Shimane can see heavy snowfall, which can make for dangerous driving conditions.
 Please review the information in our Health & Safety section to be fully prepared, whatever the weather.

 What’s it really like living there?

-The honest answer is that, it all depends on you.
-Even if you’ve been to Japan before as part of a study abroad program, Shimane is a very different experience.
+It all depends on you!
+Even if you’ve travelled to or lived in Japan before, Shimane can be a very different experience.

-- It’s cheaper.
-When compared with the cost of living for big cities like Osaka, living in Shimane is very inexpensive.
-JETs here generally find themselves with a decent chunk of their paycheck left over at the end of the month, which opens up lots of opportunities: you can use this to save, pay off loans, or to travel during the holidays and weekends.
+It’s cheaper.
+When compared to the cost of living in big cities like Osaka or Tokyo, living in Shimane is very inexpensive.
+JETs here generally find themselves with a decent chunk of their paycheck left over at the end of every month, which opens up lots of opportunities: you can use this to save, pay off loans, or to travel during the holidays and weekends.

-- The people.
+The people.
 People in Shimane are overwhelmingly kind and welcoming.
-Most of the prefecture is made of small, tight-knit communities who are excited to welcome their newest CIR or ALT to the fold.
+Most of the prefecture is made of small, tight-knit communities who are excited to welcome their newest ALT or CIR.

-- Other JETs.
+Other JETs.
 Perhaps unsurprisingly, the JET community here is extremely close.
-It’s also extremely cosmopolitan–we’ve had Americans, Irish, Australians, South Africans, Jamaicans, Finnish, Koreans, Kiwis, Kenyans, Chinese, Canadians, French and more in the last few years.
-We also have a very active Shimane AJET (SAJET) team who are always planning events.
+It’s also extremely cosmopolitan—we’ve had JETs from over 19 countries live here in the past few years.
+We also have a very active Shimane AJET (SAJET) team who are always planning events for the community.

-- Nature.
-Shimane is beautiful, a mountain range rolling into the sea.
-Being in the heart of Japan, we really do get all four seasons, and the countryside is the perfect canvas.
-Shimane is an outdoor adventurer’s dream: hiking, camping, skiing, scuba diving, swimming and canoeing, all practically in your backyard.
+Nature.
+Shimane is made up of a majestic mountain range which rolls into the sea.
+Being in the heart of Japan, we really do experience all four seasons.
+Shimane is an outdoor adventurer’s dream; there is hiking, camping, skiing, scuba diving, swimming and canoeing, surfing, and more, all practically in your backyard.

-- Time.
-We often hear from friends in Tokyo that they “love it, but Tokyo’s lonely; everyone is either too busy to meet up or they live 3 trains away.”
+Time.
+We often hear from friends in Tokyo that they “love it, but Tokyo’s lonely; everyone is either too busy to meet up or they live three train transfers away.”
 The irony of living in the countryside is that it gives you more opportunities to hang out, not less.
 And the extra hours you save by not commuting free up your day to learn new hobbies, play new sports, or just have fun with friends.

 How hard is it to get around?

-Shimane is one of the parts of Japan that relies heavily on driving; unless you live in one of the big cities like Matsue or Izumo, you’ll be hard-pressed to make the most of your time here – or even get to work – without a car.
-With all its mountains, Shimane also has a number of narrow, windy roads that can be daunting at first.
-It’s worth checking out our PA resources on traffic safety, Japanese road signs and what to do in an accident.
+Shimane is a part of Japan that relies heavily on driving; unless you live in Matsue or Izumo, you’ll be hard-pressed to get by without a car.
+With all the mountains, Shimane also has a number of narrow, windy roads that can be daunting to navigate at first.
+It’s worth reviewing information on traffic safety, Japanese road signs and what to do in an accident.

 That said, don’t be nervous about the idea of driving in Shimane.
-Outside of the urban centers like Matsue and Izumo, traffic is almost non-existent in most of the prefecture, and it’s a beautiful place to drive through.
+Outside of the urban centers, traffic is almost non-existent, and it’s a beautiful place to drive through.

-In terms of getting further afield, it’s worth checking out our travel section.
-Shimane has three airports (Oki, Izumo and Hagi-Iwami), all three of which are small and handle domestic flights.
-For those located closer to the Hamada area, Hiroshima airport is also relatively close and hosts international flights to several destinations in Asia.
-From Hiroshima or Okayama, you can also catch the Shinkansen, which is probably the most comfortable way to travel within Japan.
+In terms of travelling further afield, it’s worth checking out our travel section.
+Shimane has three airports (Oki Airport, Izumo Enmusubi Airport, and Hagi-Iwami Airport), all three of which are small and handle domestic flights.
+For those located closer to Hamada, Hiroshima Airport is also relatively close and hosts international flights to several destinations in Asia.
+From Hiroshima or Okayama, you can also catch the shinkansen (bullet train), which is probably the most comfortable way to travel within Japan.

 What do JETs do in their free time?

-One of the benefits to being such a rural prefecture is that there’s plenty of outdoors to go around.
-Depending on the season, hiking, cycling, skiing, canoeing and camping are all popular with Shimane JETs.
+One of the benefits of being such a rural prefecture is that there’s plenty of outdoors to go around.
+Depending on the season, hiking, cycling, outdoor barbecues, skiing, canoeing, and camping are all popular with Shimane JETs.

 Aside from outdoor adventuring, JETs have taken up other hobbies as well, from taiko drumming to calligraphy, dance, language lessons, traditional sports such as kendo and kyudo (and even sumo wrestling!), tea ceremony, visiting music festivals, karaoke, rock climbing, working out, programming, tabletop games, and more!

-Local communities also have their own festivals and events throughout the year, and you can generally find out the schedule from your supervisor or community center.
+Your local communities will host numerous festivals and events throughout the year; you can generally find event schedules from your supervisor or local community center.